Quentin Palfrey: Career

 After graduating from law school, Palfrey served as a law clerk for Judge Max Rosenn on the U.S. Court of Appeals for the Third Circuit.
 After a brief stint as a litigation associate at the New York office of Cravath, Swaine & Moore, Palfrey returned to Boston to serve as an Assistant Attorney General and later as the first Chief of the Health Care Division in the Office of the Massachusetts Attorney General.
 During the 2008 Presidential campaign, Palfrey served as the voter protection director for President Obama’s campaign in Ohio.

 Palfrey also served as Deputy General Counsel for Strategic Initiatives at the US Department of Commerce.
 As the first Chief of the Health Care Division in the Office of the Massachusetts Attorney General, Palfrey oversaw multi-million dollar consumer protection litigation and investigations relating to health insurance, pharmaceuticals, medical devices, healthcare providers and nursing homes.
 Prior to his Chief position, he was an Assistant Attorney General in the Insurance Division.

 2018 Massachusetts lieutenant gubernatorial campaign

 In September 2017, Palfrey announced his campaign for lieutenant governor of Massachusetts, stating that "we need leaders who will fight for good jobs and fair pay, work to reduce inequality and poverty, and stand up against attacks on our diverse and inclusive American values."
 On June 2, 2018, Palfrey was endorsed at the Massachusetts State Democratic Convention.
 In the Democratic primary election held on September 4, 2018, Palfrey defeated Jimmy Tingle.
 Palfrey was defeated by Republican incumbent Karyn Polito in the general election held on November 6, 2018.

 Biden administration

 On January 21, 2021, Palfrey was sworn in by U.S. President Joe Biden to serve as Deputy General Counsel at the United States Department of Commerce.
-For some time served as acting general counsel while in this position.
+For some time, Palfrey served as acting general counsel while in this position.